What is stress?

 Prolonged impact of strong stressors will cause symtoms in body and mind

-If there is a prolonged increase of activity in our body systems, because of long standing outer or inner stressors, we usually are not aware of the nature of these stressors.
+If there is a prolonged increase of activity in our body systems because of long standing outer or inner stressors, we are often not aware of the nature of these stressors.
 We therefore may feel increasing worry and anxiety of being ill.
 These feelings are in themselves stressors which will further increase the strain, not only on the body but also on the mind.
 If the causes of these stressors are not recognized, vicious circles of stress come to life.
-In the end this may result in breakdown of one or more of our physical or mental systems.
+In the end this may result in a breakdown of one or more of our physical or mental systems.
 This is then what we call a medical illness.

 Enhancement of mental stress